Announcement: We’re excited to announce that our clinic is now accepting new patients!

-While it is normal for a healthy heart to beat slower while at rest, it should generally fall between 60 and 100 beats per minute.
-Anything below 60 beats per minute is described as bradycardia, or an abnormally slow heartbeat.
+A healthy heart typically beats slower at rest, with a normal rate ranging from 60 to 100 beats per minute.
+A heart rate below 60 beats per minute is considered bradycardia, which refers to an unusually slow heartbeat.

-Your heart has a naturally occurring electrical system which, when working properly, keeps it beating at a normal rate.
-Electrical impulses originate in the sinus node (SA node) and travel through the atria and ventricles, causing the heart to pump blood throughout the body.
-If there is a problem with the SA node or AV node (the node located between the atria and ventricles which regulates the impulse) or if the electrical signal is blocked (known as “heart block”) from reaching all the way to the ventricles, it can cause bradycardia.
+Your heart has a natural electrical system that ensures it beats at a normal rate.
+Electrical impulses begin in the sinus node (SA node) and travel through the atria and ventricles, prompting the heart to pump blood throughout the body.
+Issues with the SA node or the AV node (which regulates impulses between the atria and ventricles) or a blockage of the electrical signal—known as “heart block”—can lead to bradycardia.

-Additionally, a slow heartbeat can be a sign of a congenital heart abnormality or damage to the heart tissue, either by heart disease, heart attack, or the natural process of aging.
-Inflammation affecting heart tissue, known as myocarditis, can also cause bradycardia, which means that inflammatory diseases like lupus can also contribute to the issue.
-Slowed heartbeat is a side effect of some medications, and can also sometimes be linked to hypothyroidism or obstructive sleep apnea.
+A slow heartbeat may also indicate a congenital heart defect or damage to the heart tissue, which can be caused by heart disease, a heart attack, or the natural aging process.
+Myocarditis, which is inflammation of the heart tissue, can also cause bradycardia, and inflammatory conditions like lupus may contribute to this issue.
+Additionally, some medications may cause a slow heartbeat, and it can sometimes be associated with hypothyroidism or obstructive sleep apnea.

 Providing top-quality, compassionate healthcare for all.
 Wide-ranging medical services for diverse health needs.